Organ transplantation: Allocation of organs

-An example of "line jumping" occurred in 2003 at Duke University when doctors attempted to correct an initially incorrect transplant.
-An American teenager received a heart-lung donation with the wrong blood type for her.
-She then received a second transplant even though she was then in such poor physical shape that she normally would not be considered a good candidate for a transplant.
+An example of "line jumping" occurred in 2003 at Duke University, when physicians attempted to correct a critical error in an initial transplant.
+A teenage girl received a heart-lung transplant with organs of an incompatible blood type.
+Following the mistake, she was given priority for a second transplant, despite being in such poor physical condition that she would not typically qualify as a viable candidate.
+The case raised ethical concerns about fairness in organ allocation and the influence of public and institutional pressure on transplant decisions.

-In an April 2008 article in The Guardian, Steven Tsui, the head of the transplant team at Papworth Hospital in the UK, is quoted in raising the ethical issue of not holding out false hope.
-He stated, "Conventionally we would say if people's life expectancy was a year or less we would consider them a candidate for a heart transplant.
+In an April 2008 article published in The Guardian, Steven Tsui, head of the transplant team at Papworth Hospital in the UK, addressed the ethical dilemma of managing patient expectations in heart transplantation.
+He explained, "Conventionally we would say if people's life expectancy was a year or less we would consider them a candidate for a heart transplant.
 But we also have to manage expectations.
 If we know that in an average year we will do 30 heart transplants, there is no point putting 60 people on our waiting list, because we know half of them will die and it's not right to give them false hope."
+His remarks highlight the ethical balance between offering access to life-saving treatment and the responsibility to avoid unrealistic expectations in the face of limited organ availability."

-Experiencing somewhat increased popularity, but still very rare, is directed or targeted donation, in which the family of a deceased donor (often honoring the wishes of the deceased) requests an organ be given to a specific person, subverting the allocation system.
-In the United States, there are various lengths of waiting times due to the different availabilities of organs in different UNOS regions.
-In other countries such as the UK, only medical factors and the position on the waiting list can affect who receives the organ.
+Directed or targeted donation—while experiencing a slight increase in popularity—remains relatively rare.
+In such cases, the family of a deceased donor (often in accordance with the donor's expressed wishes) requests that an organ be allocated to a specific individual, thereby bypassing the standard organ allocation system.
+In the United States, waiting times for organ transplants can vary significantly depending on the availability of organs across different UNOS regions.
+By contrast, in countries such as the United Kingdom, only medical criteria and a patient's position on the waiting list determine organ allocation, with no allowance for directed donation outside of immediate family or exceptional circumstances.

-One of the more publicized cases of this type was the 1994 Chester and Patti Szuber transplant.
-This was the first time that a parent had received a heart donated by one of their own children.
-Although the decision to accept the heart from his recently killed child was not an easy decision, the Szuber family agreed that giving Patti's heart to her father would have been something that she would have wanted.
+One of the more widely publicized cases of directed donation occurred in 1994 with the Chester and Patti Szuber transplant.
+This marked the first known instance in which a parent received a heart donated by their own child.
+Although accepting a heart from his recently deceased daughter was an incredibly difficult decision, the Szuber family agreed that Patti would have wanted her heart to be given to her father.

 Access to organ transplantation is one reason for the growth of medical tourism.